Pilling

 Pilling - Clip or shear to correct

-carpet showing pilling with small fiber balls Sierra Exif JPEG Pilling 4 Pilling 3 Sierra Exif JPEG
+Carpet pilling showing small tangled fiber nodules forming on the carpet surface in traffic areas Sierra Exif JPEG Pilling 4 Pilling 3 Sierra Exif JPEG

 Pilling (Carpet)